 - A. "Capital Grant" means an agreement whereby the State agrees to provide funds to any entity in order to fulfill an appropriation set forth in an annual Appropriations Bill or Bond Bill passed by the Legislature for capital outlay or capital maintenance. - B. "Capital Improvement" means, regardless of Total Project Cost and funding source (public or private funds or both) a project on State Property, excluding Highway Projects, that involves: - 1.
 The construction or erection of new buildings or Structures, including prefabricated and modular buildings and Structures that are or will be attached to a permanent foundation; - 2.
 The demolition of a building or structure; - 3.
 A Renovation; or - 4.
-A project funded in an Appropriations Bill or Bond Bill passed by the Legislature with outlay dollars, or a project funded with residual funds. - C. "Capital Maintenance" means: - 1.
-Work meeting the definition of Major Maintenance (defined in subsection P below); or - Maintenance or construction in a single building or structure, within a six (6) month period or less, and having a Total Project Cost, taking into account all contracts pursuant to which the work was performed, in excess of \$100,000 funded by sources other than capital appropriations; or - 3.
-A project funded in an Appropriations Bill or Bond Bill passed by the Legislature with maintenance dollars, or a project funded with residual funds. - D. "Capital Project" means, collectively, any project that is a Capital Improvement or Capital Maintenance, whether overseen by the State or performed as a gift in place.
+A project funded in an appropriations bill or bond bill passed by the Legislature with outlay dollars, or a project funded with residual funds. - C. "Capital Maintenance" means: - Work meeting the definition of Major Maintenance (defined in subsection P below); or - 2.
+An expenditure or combination of separate expenditures in excess of one million dollars (\$1,000,000), made in a six-month period on a single building or structure owned or leased by a public four-year institution of higher education or governing board of the institution, is subject to the approval of the state building commission; or - 3.
+An expenditure or combination of separate expenditures in excess of two hundred fifty thousand dollars (\$250,000) made in any six-month period on a single building or structure owned or leased by any other state institution of higher education or governing board of the institution, is subject to approval by the state building commission.

+4. A project funded in an Appropriations Bill or Bond Bill passed by the Legislature with maintenance dollars, or a project funded with residual funds.

+D. "Capital Project" means, collectively, any project that is a Capital Improvement or Capital Maintenance, whether overseen by the State or performed as a gift in place.